What are core beliefs, and why do they matter?

 In fact, nothing matters more than our core beliefs.
 They are the root causes of many of our problems, including our automatic negative thoughts.

-Yet, as the name suggests, core beliefs are precisely that – beliefs rather than facts.
+Yet, core beliefs are precisely that: beliefs.
 Based on childhood assessments, they are often untrue.
 They are also self-perpetuating.
 Like magnets, they attract evidence that makes them stronger, and they repel anything that might challenge them.
-But the good news is that it is possible to change them.
+But it is possible to change them.

-Before you read on, we thought you might like to download our 3 Positive CBT Exercises for free.
-These science-based exercises will provide you with a detailed insight into Positive CBT and will give you the tools to help you identify and challenge core beliefs in your therapy or coaching.
+Before you read on, we thought you might like to download our three Positive CBT Exercises for free.
+These science-based exercises will provide you with a detailed insight into positive CBT and will give you the tools to help you identify and challenge core beliefs in your therapy or coaching.

 Common Examples of Core Beliefs